finance-quote/finance-quote/README.md

 # BUGS

-There are no ways for a user to define a failover list.
+There are no ways for a user to define a failover list for fetch.

 The two-dimensional hash is a somewhat unwieldly method of passing around information when compared to references

-There is no way to override the default behaviour to cache currency conversion rates.

 # COPYRIGHT & LICENSE